 Take note that you should take it for only three weeks and then go back to it again after another few weeks to get the same results.

 Ashwagandha is known to be a powerful herb used in Ayurvedic practice, with a therapeutic value to strengthen one’s immune system and to reduce chronic stress.
-It reduces cortisol levels and relaxes your mind and body into deep sleep.
-It’s recommended to take 300mg a day for long-term to experience the health benefits this herb has to offer.
+It reduces cortisol levels and relaxes your mind and body into a deep sleep.
+It’s recommended to take 300mg a day for long term to experience the health benefits this herb has to offer.

 This herb is safe to consume and it’s one of the only sedatives known to wake you up feeling refreshed in the morning.
 This is good to take if you wake up frequently throughout the night.
 Even children can use it, with everyone being able to take large doses for the long term if needed.

 California Poppy is best consumed as tea before bed, promoting the long and restful sleep you deserve.
 It’s been used by Native Americans for sleeplessness, also countering nervousness and excitability in children.
 You can even smoke it or take it in tincture form, as a robust method.

 Magnolia Bark is used in Chinese medicine and it’s known to reduce your cortisol levels while promoting relaxation from your body and mind.
 Because of this, it will help improve the quality and duration of your sleep while reducing the risk of diabetes and obesity.
 Take the herb before going to bed and as needed (200mg) as it will have you feeling drowsy immediately.

 You must already know about this woody shrub, used as a scent for your bathrooms or to liven up your mood.
 Well, this purple flower is known to promote relaxation, helping with insomnia, mental disorders, and stress.
 You can either have it as a tea or spray a bit of its scent on your pillow and bath.